-Any car can be a money-sink, but some guzzle those precious pounds even more furiously than they burn through fuel.
-If your car is a diesel-hungry monster, or a beautiful machine that costs a bomb whenever a part needs replacing, it’s natural to want to have a look around to see if there might be a more cost-effective way to get from A to B.
+Any car can be a money sink, but some guzzle those precious pounds even more furiously than they burn through fuel.
+If your car is a diesel-hungry monster or a beautiful machine that costs a bomb whenever a part needs replacing, it’s natural to want to have a look around to see if there might be a more cost-effective way to get from A to B.

 To help you make the right decision, we’ve written up a handy guide that goes through some of the main points you need to consider.

-Is the car still on finance?
+Is the car still in finance?

-First and foremost, you need to assess the finance situation of the car itself.
+First and foremost, you need to assess the financial situation of the car itself.
 If you’re still paying off a finance deal, you can’t just sell up and wipe your hands of it.
 Before you can sell the car you have to own it outright, which means paying off the rest of the finance deal in one go.
 If you’re near the end that’s probably not too big a deal, but if you’re still in the first half of the scheme, it’s likely to be a pretty hefty chunk of cash you’ll need to part with.

 In general, if you look to sell when you’re car is still in its first years of finance, you’re going to lose a wad of money without getting much use out of the vehicle.
 Cars depreciate sharply in their first year of use, so buying and selling immediately is equivalent to throwing away money.
 Unless you have a compelling reason to sell, you should probably wait until you own the car outright in the normal run of things.